-- The Board of Directors is responsible for management oversight and important decisionmaking concerning Group management.
-By appointing highly independent outside directors, the Group ensures greater transparency in its management and decision-making.
+- The Board of Directors is responsible for management oversight and important decision making concerning Group management.
+By appointing highly independent outside directors, the Group ensures greater transparency in its management and decision making.

 - To ensure a clear separation between management oversight and business execution, internal regulations stipulate that the chairman of the company—who in principle is not involved in the management of the business—serves as the chair of the Board of Directors.

-- Audit and Supervisory Board Members hold discussions to determine audit and supervising policies and the assignment of duties, and monitor corporate management.
+- Audit and Supervisory Board members hold discussions to determine audit and supervising policies and the assignment of duties, and monitor corporate management.

-- Audit and Supervisory Board Members attend all important meetings, including but not limited to Board meetings, and exchange information regularly with the representative directors.
+- Audit and Supervisory Board members attend all important meetings, including but not limited to Board meetings, and exchange information regularly with the representative directors.

-- The Audit and Supervisory Board Members Office, with designated support staff, has been established to ensure that the corporate auditors can work effectively.
+- The Audit and Supervisory Board Members Office, with designated support staff, has been established to ensure that the Audit and Supervisory Board members can work effectively.

 - Under the executive officer system, the authority to carry out business has been assigned to respective functional departments so as to expedite decision-making and clarify the roles of each department.

-|Audit and Supervisory Board Members||5||4, Including
+- Audit and Supervisory Board

 Group Management Committee